 Many possible scenarios could be considered for repurposing current support to serve both global climate and food security goals.
-Further model-based analyses (Gautam et al. 2021, forthcoming) point out, however, that - in particular - shifting support towards investments in and incentives for technology improvements aimed at increasing the efficiency of production and resource use, while at the same time reducing the emission-intensities of agricultural production, would make significant progress towards achieving both global objectives.
+Further model-based analyses (Gautam et al., 2021, forthcoming) point out, however, that shifting support towards investments in and incentives for technology improvements that would both increase efficiency in production and resource use and reduce emission-intensities of agricultural production would make significant progress towards achieving both global objectives.

-Incentives for investing in emission-reducing agricultural productivity growth could be provided by shifting resources currently provided as distorting subsidies towards more spending on appropriate R&D, and compensating farmers for any financial loss from subsidy removal and the upfront costs of adopting more sustainable technologies and production practices.
-Many studies indicate that the economic returns from R&D focused on increasing agricultural productivity are extraordinarily high (see Alston et al. 2009, for example) and agricultural productivity growth appears to have a much bigger impact on poverty reduction than productivity growth in other sectors (Ivanic and Martin 2018), such that this has the potential to create significant simultaneous impacts in terms of climate change mitigation and adaptation, poverty reduction and improvements in global food security.
+Incentives for investing in emission-reducing agricultural productivity growth could be provided by shifting resources that are currently made available as distorting subsidies towards more spending on appropriate R&D and compensating farmers for any financial loss from subsidy removal along with the upfront costs of adopting more sustainable technologies and production practices.
+Many studies indicate that the economic returns from R&D focused on increasing agricultural productivity are extraordinarily high (see e.g., Alston et al., 2009), and agricultural productivity growth appears to have a much bigger impact on poverty reduction than productivity growth in other sectors (Ivanic and Martin, 2018), such that this has the potential of creating significant simultaneous impacts in terms of climate change mitigation and adaptation, poverty reduction and improvements in global food security.

-While research with a strong focus on emission reductions as well as productivity increases is relatively new, there are already promising new technologies and practices that could reduce methane emissions from rice and cattle by up to 50% (see, for example, Mernit 2018, on dietary supplements for cattle and Chidthaisong 2013, on alternate wetting and drying in rice).
-The hurdles to adoption of some of these new technologies can be formidable (see, for example, Liu 2018), but many types of improved farm management practices could provide substantial environmental benefits at low cost (Valin et al. 2021).
-Since research programmes have placed relatively little emphasis on reducing GHG emissions, it seems likely that the portfolio of lower-emission innovations could be expanded quite rapidly if greater priority was given to innovations that reduce emissions from the largest single source of GHG, namely enteric fermentation by ruminants.
-This would seem particularly likely to result in both emission reduction and increases in productivity, since these emissions involve an obvious waste of a potentially valuable hydrocarbon.
+While research with a strong focus on emission reductions as well as productivity increases is relatively new, there are already promising new technologies and practices that could reduce methane emissions from rice and from cattle by up to 50 per cent (see, for example, Mernit 2018 on dietary supplements for cattle; and Chidthaisong 2013 on alternate wetting and drying in rice).
+Hurdles to adoption of some of these new technologies can be formidable (see e.g., Liu, 2018), but many types of improved farm management practices could provide substantial environmental benefits at low cost (Valin et al., 2021).
+Because there has been relatively little emphasis in research programmes on reducing GHG emissions, it seems likely that the portfolio of lower-emission innovations could be expanded quite rapidly if given greater priority.
+Innovations that reduce emissions from the largest single source of GHG emission - enteric fermentation by ruminants - would seem particularly likely to result in both emission reduction and increases in productivity since these emissions involve an obvious waste of a potentially valuable hydrocarbon.

-An internationally concerted effort to effectively shift existing budgetary resources now used for agricultural subsidies towards incentives for the adoption by farmers of such emission-intensity reducing technologies could yield a reduction of almost 20% in global emissions.
-In the scenario analysis cited (Laborde et al. 2021), it is assumed that the new support structure would lower emission-intensities on average by 30% and would apply to agricultural production that currently accounts for roughly two-thirds of global GHG emissions from agriculture.
+An internationally concerted effort to effectively shift existing budgetary resources now used for agricultural subsidies towards incentives for the adoption by farmers of such emission-intensity-reducing technologies could yield a reduction of almost 20 per cent in global emissions.
+In the referred scenario analysis (Laborde et al., 2021) it is assumed that the new support structure would lower emission-intensities on average by 30 per cent and would apply to agricultural production that currently accounts for roughly two-thirds of global GHG emissions from agriculture.